faisal7806/frappe-server-side/Building-client-app-with-versions.md

 wnframework uses HTML5 localStorage to store the application client-side and improve the user experience.
 It also uses lazy loading so that you can load the app gradually and on-demand.

+## Concepts

+All the js/css files are sent only once to the client (browser).
+If there are changes, the client maintains a version number and will supply the version number on refresh.
+If the version is shifted, the client will get a list of changed files that it needs to reload (on demand).

+The version info is stored in the file `versions-local.db`

+#### Merging with global changes

+The `versions-local.db` is not a part of the repository as the developer might make many changes.
+So when the changes are to be committed, the have to be merged with the `versions-master.db`.
+This works both ways.
+When a new version is pulled, the changes have to merged from the master to local.

 ## Developer Guide

 #### Get the latest changes